sudiptob2/sudiptob2/README.md

-## MSc @UWO, Opensource contributor in Kubernetes, Infra and DevOps.
+## Opensource contributor in Kubernetes, Infra, and DevOps; Based in Toronto, CN

 <p align="left">
   <!--